BuildBoy12/CreativeToolbox/README.md

 An SCP:SL EXILED plugin that makes your servers creative with a variety of customizable options!

 ### Features
+- Scopotophobia Support
 - Players can have Regeneration
 - Players can have Infinite Ammo
-- Players can have SCP-207 Speed + Resistance
 - Players can respawn as a random class
 - Flash Grenades and Frag Grenades timer modification
 - Fall Damage can be prevented
 - Grenade Damage (and SCP-018 Damage) can be prevented
 - Medical Items can give AHP
 - Locations of Players can be obtained (Rooms and Coordinates)
+- Light Containment Zone Decontamination can be force started

 ### Notes
 - These values can be changed in game / overridden for only one round if people want to do events, if these plugins are enabled that is